seeniforu/Java-Automation-Framework/README.md

 - User Can Setup their `Own PROXY` for Safe Execution in `ProjectSettings.properties`.
 - Everything is Logged using `Extent Report`, When Execution is Completed It'll Automatically open the Results in HTML Format.
 (In Console You can Find Path of the Result)
   - `Warnings` - Fields Missed in properties file etc., and `Test Properties` are Logged in Every Report.
   - It has `Screenshot` Method which Automatically adds screenshots in Reports.
-  - Error Occuring Pages are Captured by Default because it has Screenshot Method inside Log Error Method and Error Message also Logged.
+Error Occuring Pages are Captured by Default because it has Screenshot Method inside Log Error Method and Error Message also Logged.
+  - User Can Set `Reporting Theme` as Dark and Standard.
+  - Report are `Offline Enabled` So, Results can be Viewed with or without Internet.
+- User can setup `Video Recording` of Execution If needed by giving 'Yes' in ProjectSettings.properties file.
 - `Element HighLight` during Execution is available in all methods.
 The Given Xpath's Element is Highlighted, Useful when Reviewing Screenshots.
    - User can set `Custom Highlight Colour` in `ProjectSettings.properties`.
 - It has both Selenium based and My own methods of Element accessing using xpath, classname, id etc.,